DLDBox/iTuneSongs/README.md

         let parser = XMLPathParser( xmlString: xml, delegate: self )

         parser.addPath(path: "items.item.id@attrib1,attrib2", id: 1)
+        parser.addPath(path: "items.item.id@attrib4,attrib5", id: 1)
         parser.addPath(path: "items.item.tag@name,job", id: 2)

         parser.parse()

 ## Network Access and Monitoring
-To monitor network access,  NWPathMonitor is agregated into the NetMinder object.
+To monitor network access,  NWPathMonitor is aggregated into the NetMinder object.
 Whenever net access changes, the accessibility is stored.
 If the access is not possible, an Alert is displayed.
 By wrapping the network code in a closure, whenever connectivity is restored, the specified call is made.

 `func access( _ completion: @escaping (yes)->() )`